 Don’t forget your camera!
 This drive up the mountain is totally worth it.
 Once you get to the top of Slate Peak the panoramic views are quite spectacular.
 There aren't many places in the state you can see views like these without a long hike.
 From the lookout you have a 360 degree amazing view of all the great peaks of the Cascades.
 Go on a clear day, you won't regret it.
 Once you get to Hart's Pass, you really must travel the remaining 1.8 miles to Slate Peak.
 The road is gated at the base of Slate Peak.
 Walk the remaining 1/4 mile to the top, elevation 7488', and enjoy the stunning views.
 Signs around the top of Slate Peak show the skyline and the names of the major visible peaks.

 Located in the Pasayten Wilderness of the Okanogan National Forest, it’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.
 Much of it is a single lane with pullouts, so you won't be racing up it and passing cars along the way.
 But it's in good shape and can be traveled by any highway vehicle with reasonable clearance.
 At Hart's Pass, turn right onto Slate Peak Road, shown as Forest Service Road #5400.
 Continue for the remaining 3 miles past Slate Pass at 6,900 feet to the locked gate just below the summit.
+There's a section of gravel road that's one lane, without guardrails, and there is a few hundred foot drop off the shoulder.
+It's straight down and pretty scary.

 Pic: Patrick McManus